 Achieve Together have some great ideas for activities that would work for families and staff teams alike.

 Technology start-up AutonoMe is offering a FREE version of their app to any person with a learning disability in the UK during the coronavirus outbreak.
-You can find out more about the app here
+You can sign up to Autonome here and read a press article about Autonome here

 Guides to help with technology

 Keep Safe have produced some useful cue cards to use in Zoom and other online meetings.

 EasyRead.Info have made an easy read guide to shopping online.